-Great Moments with Mr. Baxterby David Koenig, staff writer
+Great Moments with Mr. Baxterby David Koenig, contributing writer

 I'll admit it: I'm a sentimentalist.
 I don't like to see things that I love change (except for my kids, whom I continue hoping will one day remember to make their beds).
 You don't colorize Casablanca.
 You don't remake Psycho.
 And you don't rip out stuff at Disneyland that I still find magical.

 Oh, I'm fine if you update the outdated (the New Fantasyland of 1982 vs. the Original Plywoodland of 1955) or replace the mediocre (anyone miss the Aluminum Hall of Fame?).

 But when elements I adore (like the Skyway or the PeopleMover) are torn out in favor of something inferior or, worse, nothing at all, I'm troubled.
 I love being able to step back in time and share the experiences of my childhood with my own children.
 I grant that the Skyway was an unsophisticated, old-fashioned contraption, but it afforded a unique experience that is sorely missing today.

 But what if the average visitor of today—and of tomorrow—prefers entirely different experiences?
 If Disneyland's primary selling pitch was "Come see what entertainment was like in 1955!", few young people would have any interest in visiting the place, and its core audience would eventually die out.